JNRowe/pyisbn/doc/alternatives.rst

 Before diving in and spitting out this package I looked for alternatives, but back in 2006 there were none to be found.
-There are, now, a few available and I'll list them here when people point them out.
+There are, now, a few available and I’ll list them here when people point them out.
 If I have missed something please drop me a mail_.

 .. _mail: jnrowe@gmail.com